ABOUT SUSAN STRIPLING

 I love my job.
 Working on and in my business brings me extraordinary joy.
 Partly because I am so deeply honored by each accolade, but partly because I'm an unapologetic hard worker who loves her business.
 It's hard to separate my love for business from my personal life, as they are so incredibly entwined.

-2020 taught me that I am more than just my business, and I also love other things, including (in no particular order): my family, my children, my dogs Chloe and Taylor Swift, horror movies (the demon kind, not the gore-jump-scare kind), every Broadway musical ever (except I never liked Les Mis, sorry, and Rent is the worst, you can try to change my mind but seriously Mark get a job just pay rent, technically Benny is the hero of this story), pretending that I want to learn to cook really well when I really actually don't, being the last person on earth to watch Ted Lasso, reading way late into the night when I really need sleep but one more page, Iceland, driving in New York traffic (no really), showing people the real human skull that lives in my studio, trying to figure out space in my apartment to add just one more plant (there are sixteen in my bedroom and I'm pretty sure I can fit more in there), and splitting my time between living in Brooklyn and Baltimore.
+2020 taught me that I am more than just my business, and I also love other things, including (in no particular order): my family, my children, my dogs Chloe and Taylor Swift, horror movies (the demon kind, not the gore-jump-scare kind), every Broadway musical ever (except I never liked Les Mis, sorry, and Rent is the worst, you can try to change my mind but seriously Mark get a job just pay rent, technically Benny is the hero of this story), pretending that I want to learn to cook really well when I really actually don't, being the last person on earth to watch Ted Lasso, reading way late into the night when I really need sleep but one more page, Iceland, driving in New York traffic (no really), showing people the real human skull that lives in my studio, trying to figure out space in my apartment to add just one more plant (there are sixteen in my bedroom and I'm pretty sure I can fit more in there), and watching shows about Tiny Houses with my awesome partner Bill.

 Photo credits, for the ones that aren't mine: Kirsten Lewis (family),Sue Bryce (my girls and I)